 Shafina worked as an administrator at a nonprofit organisation for nearly six years after graduating from Art College.
 She was promoted to become a Basic Skills and ESOL teacher, assisting unemployed individuals with job search tactics.
 She gained qualifications from Rainham College for Teaching Basic Skills Literacy and Numeracy and a Generic Teaching Qualification from Southbank University.
 When she became a full-time mother to her beautiful children, she chose to leave her full-time career.

 Shafina painted her first piece of Islamic art for her own home in 2007, which drew the attention of her close family members, and requests began to come in.
-She began her freelancing online business with the help and encouragement of her husband and family, and she hasn’t stopped since, Alhamdulillah (all praises to Allah).
+She began her freelancing online business with the help and encouragement of her family, and she hasn’t stopped since, Alhamdulillah (all praises to Allah).
 She hopes that her artwork can adequately reflect the beauty of Islam.